Editorial photograph of a customer experience strategy review

 • Partner Community.
 Full sales pipeline access for external partners.

 • Channel Account.
-The new SKU for very large channel populations.
+The SKU for very large channel populations, set against the wider platform editions.

 Experience Cloud license types vs use case